microsoft/FluidFramework/server/routerlicious/README.md

 ## CI/CD

-We make use of continuous integration and deployment via VSTS at https://offnet.visualstudio.com/officenet/
+Historically: We make use of continuous integration and deployment via VSTS at https://offnet.visualstudio.com/officenet/

+Coming Soon... a public facing CI/CD loop

 ## Design principals